 - Els Encants Vells: One of the most popular markets in Barcelona, with a fascinating environment.
 Here you will find furniture, antiques, and clothing.
 (Plaça de les Glòries)

 - Diagonal Mar: A shopping center of 80,000 m2 with more than 150 stores.
 Perfect for a day of shopping in the city.
 (Avinguda Diagonal 3)

 3. Sarrià - Sant Gervasi

 Sarrià - Sant Gervasi, scored a little higher than Born, though both had a 9% share of the survey despite their differences.
-This district is a peaceful residential area with an authentic vibe and many green areas like gardens and parks.
+This district is a peaceful residential area with an authentic vibe and many green areas like gardens and parks, it's a very beautiful and natural environment where to stay in Barcelona.
 Architecture here is elegant and mostly neoclassical, similar to central London.
-There are decent transport options that go directly to the city centre - Plaça de Catalunya, so if you want to stay here, take a look at our apartments in Sarrià - Sant Gervasi
+There are decent transport options that go directly to the city centre - Plaça de Catalunya, so if you want to stay here, take a look at our flat rentals in Sarrià - Sant Gervasi

 Comments about Sarrià - Sant Gervasi from people who live in Barcelona